Exploring the Seattle Chinatown-International District: Our Recommendations for First-Time Visitors

 Courtyard Seattle Downtown / Pioneer Square

 The Courtyard Seattle Downtown / Pioneer Square offers an upscale retreat in the heart of Seattle’s historic downtown area.
-Unwind in your stylishly decorated guest room with splendid views of the city.
-A beautiful indoor pool and gym are perfect for working out.
-Relax over drinks and snacks at the hotel’s full-service bar.
+We love unwinding in the stylishly decorated guest rooms with splendid views of the city.
+Take a dip in the beautiful indoor pool or squeeze in a workout at the gym to sweat out all that dim sum.
+After a day of sightseeing, relax over drinks and snacks at the hotel’s full-service bar.
 Pioneer Square Station is just one block away.

 Embassy Suites by Hilton Pioneer Square